-PMBOK [®] Guide 4 th processes ISO/DIS 21500 processes PMBOK [®] Guide 5 th processes

-Process Create WBS Create WBS Create WBS

-What's new in ISO?
+PMBOK ® Guide 4 th processes ISO/DIS 21500 processes PMBOK ® Guide 5 th processes Process Create WBS Create WBS Create WBS What's new in ISO?
 No major addition.
 What's new in the 5 th edition?
 Whereas ISO shows the WBS and its dictionary as the sole outputs of the process, the new edition of the ANSI standard keeps the term of scope baseline.
 This is consistent with other knowledge areas: For instance, regarding time, the planning processes issue a schedule baseline, not one specific instance of such a baseline like a Gantt, a Pert, etc. The 4 th edition had both outputs: A scope baseline, the WBS and its dictionary which was somehow redundant.

-Process Define Activities

-What's new in ISO?
-This process has been moved by ISO in scope management.
-Detailed changes are showed in the next knowledge area.

-Process Verify Scope Validate Scope

-What's new in the 5 th edition?

-Process Control Scope Control Scope Control Scope

-What's new in ISO?
+Process Define Activities What's new in ISO?
+This process has been i are showed in the next moved by ISO in scope mana : knowledge area. gement.
+Detailed changes Process Verify Scope Validate Scope The 5 th edition introduces an interesting points regarding the validati (instead of verification) of the scope: The acceptance of the deliverable is not made just upon the scope ba but also on work performance data that includes the degree of comp with requirements, the number of nonconformities and the severity nonconformities.
+This involves the validation to be made using group decision-making techniques.
+Process Control Scope Control Scope Control Scope What's new in ISO?
 No major addition.

-What's new in the 5 th edition?
+What's new in the 5 th edition?No major addition.